Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Temperament: Loyal, loving, gentle, laidback

-Irish Dane is a hybrid dog that is the result of crossing two of the biggest dogs around, the Irish Wolfhound and Great Dane.
+The Irish Dane is a hybrid dog resulting from crossing two of the biggest dogs around, the Irish Wolfhound and Great Dane.
 It is unknown when or where the Irish Dane was first developed, but the breed has grown significantly in popularity over the past 10 years.

-When you first come across a fully grown Irish Dane, it’s hard not to be intimidated.
-They stand up to 35 inches tall, weigh as much as 150 pounds, and have a sleek muscular appearance of a professional athlete.
-Yet when you get to know them, you soon realize that they’re big softies at heart.
+When you first encounter a fully grown Irish Dane, it’s hard not to be intimidated.
+They stand up to 35 inches tall, weigh as much as 150 pounds, and have the sleek, muscular appearance of a professional athlete.
+Yet when you get to know them, you soon realize they’re big softies at heart.

 Energy